PECOS-packages/PECOS/design/instr-program-mvp.md

     idle = 0.0
 ```

-If the current native builder uses a richer schema, the fixture explicitly
-sets every additional field to zero.
-The checked-in canonical fixture records
-that full schema and version.

-This test proves that the lowered circuit preserves the measurement, detector,
-and observable information required by PECOS analysis.
-It does not make DEM
-construction a method of `InstrProgram`, `ProtocolProgram`, or
-`GeneratedTickProgram`.
-Future DEM consumers may accept higher-level artifacts
-only with an explicit noise-model dialect and control/scheduling semantics.

-## Rust/Python boundary and serialization

-Rust owns every authoritative object and serializer.
-Python calls the Rust
-builders; therefore “Rust and Python serialize byte-equivalently” is not an
-independent semantic oracle.

-Instead, the MVP uses:

-- canonical golden fixtures for authored and resolved programs;
-- deterministic IDs from documented traversal/allocation rules;
-- ordered maps or explicitly sorted key/value sequences;
-- no floating-point fields in the authored/resolved MVP schema;
-- schema/version and provider fingerprint fields;
-- Rust round-trip tests; and
-- Python binding tests that prove each ergonomic operation invokes the expected
-  Rust transition and returns the same Rust-owned artifact.

-The exact wire format is decided in the Stage 0 serialization note.

-## Explicitly deferred

-- Guppy generation or direct-versus-Guppy equivalence;
-- Guppy/HUGR import;
-- PHIR, QIR, or MLIR lowering;
-- reusable `InstrModule` definitions or higher-order constructs;
-- `ParallelRegion`, generic scheduling regions, branches, loops, or adaptive
-  control;
-- X/Y memory, SZZ, transversal gates, code-element Clifford evolution beyond
-  identity, injection, teleportation, surgery, and code switching;
-- general detector/observable stabilizer-flow algebra;
-- asymmetric, standard, repetition, or distance-1 patch parity;
-- target mapping, routing, native rebasing, calibrated timing, and traces;
-- `SpaceTimeProgram`, resource quantities, services, visualization, or Bevy;
-- package management and dynamic providers; and
-- replacing or removing existing factories.

-## Implementation order

-1. Complete the retrospective, crate-boundary, serialization, and measurement
-   identity notes.
-2. Land the tiny generic Rust graph, IDs, typed implementation references,
-   provider resolution, use checks, and golden serialization fixture.
-3. Land distance-three `PatchSpec` parity from the Python reference fixture.
-4. Port the exact CX memory planning subset into QEC implementation bodies.
-5. Implement `SurfaceMemoryAnalysis` and its detector/observable ledger.
-6. Build `ProtocolProgram` and `SurfaceReferenceSchedule` lowering.
-7. Match the existing ideal TickCircuit, measurement maps, detectors, and
-   observable.
-8. Add a separate adapter integration test matching the native DEM under
-   `REFERENCE_NOISE_V1`.
-9. Add thin PyO3/Python cursor bindings and executable documentation tests.

-Each step is independently reviewable and testable.
-No step silently includes
-the rest of the Python surface stack.

-## Acceptance criteria
+Every additional field in the current native schema is explicitly zero and the
+fixture records that schema version.
+This test adds no DEM behavior to
+`InstrProgram`, `ProtocolProgram`, or the generated Tick artifact.

+### Keep Rust authoritative

+Rust owns every authoritative graph, transition, resolver, protocol body, and
+serializer.
+Python adds no shadow model or callbacks to built-in resolution.

+Tests use canonical authored/resolved fixtures, deterministic documented ID
+allocation, ordered or explicitly sorted data, schema and provider fingerprint
+fields, no floating-point values in the authored/resolved MVP schema, Rust
+round trips, and Python binding tests against the same Rust-owned artifacts.
+The wire format is settled before public API stabilization.

+## 5. Implementation slices

+1. Record the PECOS retrospective, crate direction, serialization rules,
+   measurement mapping, and canonical patch schema.
+2. Implement the generic Rust graph, typed implementation handles, provider
+   resolution, use checks, structured errors, and golden serialization.
+3. Land distance-3 `PatchSpec` parity from the Python fixture.
+4. Port the exact CX memory implementation bodies and QEC composition pass.
+5. Build `ProtocolProgram` and reference Tick lowering.
+6. Match ideal Tick operations, identities, detectors, and observable.
+7. Add the separate native DEM adapter integration test.
+8. Add thin PyO3/Python cursors and executable documentation tests.

+Each slice must be independently reviewable and must not silently include the
+rest of the Python surface stack.

+## 6. Acceptance tests

 The MVP is complete only when:

-- the proposed program works in Rust and Python through the same Rust-owned
+- the proposed program works from Rust and Python through the same Rust-owned
   artifacts;
-- every normative API example is executed by repository tests;
+- every normative API example executes in repository tests;
-- `SurfacePatch.create(distance=3)` parity preserves exact data/check IDs,
+- patch parity preserves exact data/check identities, supports, ordering,
-  supports, ordering, coordinates, and logical supports;
+  coordinates, orientation, and logical supports;
 - invalid ports, parameters, lifecycle, reuse, provider availability,
-  fingerprint, implementation scope, and ambiguity fail with structured errors;
+  fingerprint, implementation scope, unsupported choices, and ambiguity return
+  structured errors;
-- prepare/syndrome/measure preserve one `CodeBlockInstanceId` and produce fresh
+- prepare, syndrome extraction, and measurement preserve one block identity and
-  `ValueId`s;
+  produce fresh value versions;
-- the protocol program exposes bounded temporary ancilla lifetimes and no target
+- the protocol program has bounded temporary ancilla lifetimes and no target
-  resource IDs;
+  resource identities;
-- the generated TickCircuit matches the reference's ideal operations, qubit
+- Tick output matches the oracle's ideal operations, qubit numbering, tick
-  numbering, round/tick boundaries, and measurement order;
+  boundaries, measurement order, detectors, and logical observable;
-- `SemanticMeasId -> MeasId -> record` maps round-trip and drive detector and
-  observable construction;
-- detector definitions and logical observable match the existing reference;
+- semantic measurement, circuit measurement, and record mappings round-trip;
-- the separate DEM consumer integration matches native DEM output under the
+- the separate DEM consumer matches native output under the complete versioned
-  complete `REFERENCE_NOISE_V1` schema without adding DEM behavior to the core
+  noise fixture without adding analysis behavior to the HDL artifacts;
-  HDL artifacts;
-- Rust tests do not import Python or Guppy; and
+- Rust tests import neither Python nor Guppy; and
-- Python tests add no shadow graph, resolver, planner, or serializer.
+- Python tests contain no shadow graph, resolver, planner, or serializer.

-After this gate passes, the architecture roadmap determines the next slice.
-The likely next work is X-basis memory and then resolving the existing SZZ
-reference limitations before registering SZZ as a real alternative provider.